szabgab/slides/python/basic2.md

 * Function definition starts with the **def** keyword, followed by the name of the new function ("main" in this case), followed by the list of **parameters in parentheses** (nothing in this case).
 * The content or body of the function is then **indented** to the right.
-* The function definintion ends when the indentation stops.
+* The function definition ends when the indentation stops.

 If you execute this file you might be surprised that nothing happens.
 This is so because we only **defined** the function, we never used it.
 We'll do that next.
 {/aside}